CUB-Geomicrobiology/syllabus/README.md

 #### Readings

 Geomicrobiology is a broad, fast-evolving field that is best understood by engaging with the primary literature.
-Therefore, in class exercises will often be based on discussions of journal articles within and between the teams, with preparative background readings at the beginning of each module.
+Therefore, in class exercises will often involve  discussions of journal articles, with preparative background readings at the beginning of each module.
 The readings will include select chapters from the books listed below, PDFs provided through Google Drive, and online resources provided by link.
 Details on all readings are provided on the [schedule page](https://2017-Geomicrobiology.github.io/schedule/#readings).
 Please note that the University has e-book access to both books (you may have to create a login with the publisher) but that simultaneous access may be limited to a finite number of users.
 Please coordinate with your teammates should simultaneous-use restrictions become a problem.

 - **Introduction to Geomicrobiology** by Kurt Konhauser, 2007 ([CU Boulder ebook](http://search.ebscohost.com.colorado.idm.oclc.org/login.aspx?direct=true&db=nlebk&AN=274665&site=ehost-live&scope=site))
 - **Ehrlich's Geomicrobiology** by Henry Lutz Ehrlich, Dianne Newman and Andreas Kappler (editors), 2016, 6th edition ([CU Boulder ebook](http://search.ebscohost.com.colorado.idm.oclc.org/login.aspx?direct=true&db=nlebk&AN=1070168&site=ehost-live&scope=site))